ModbusScope/ModbusScope/docs/pages/user_manual.md

 *ModbusScope* can be installed with the provided *.msi* installer.
 Double-click it and follow the instructions.
 The installer will install the required files on your computer.
 At the end of the install process, you can also select to open *.mbs* files with *ModbusScope* by default.

+## Quick start

+A quick start to use *ModbusScope*:

+* Add a register using the register settings window
+* Configure connection settings to match your Modbus TCP slave
+* Press the *Start Logging* button (play) to start logging
+* Press the *Stop Logging* button to stop logging
+* Examine logged data

 ## Register settings

 When opening *ModbusScope*, no Modbus registers are added.
 First click on *Register Settings* in the tool bar of  the interface.
 This will open a window where registers can be added and adjusted.